cknadler/marktab-c/README.md

 ## Development

-marktab is actively under development.
+MarkTab is actively under development.
 Contributions are more than welcome.

-#### Compile
+#### Build

 Requirements: